THE PHILIPPINES

 Enter the Philippines Arrive visa-free or with a 30-day tourist visa.

-Apply for 29-day visa extension (optional) Recommended — brings your total stay to 59 days without needing an ACR I-Card.
+Apply for a 29-day visa extension (optional) Recommended — brings your total stay to 59 days without needing an ACR I-Card.

-Phase 2: Day 59 to Day 89 — Student Permit Application
+Stage 2: Day 59 to Day 89 — Student Permit Application

 After Day 59, you’ll need to secure your ACR I-Card and ensure your visa is extended.
 This stage allows you to officially apply for a student permit, which is a required step before moving on to a non-professional license.
 Once the permit is issued, a mandatory 30-day waiting period begins before you can take the next step.